7. Installation¶

 make python

-This will install a few python modules we often wind up using: amuse-framework, amuse-galactics, amuse-gadget2, amuse-bhtree, astromartini, gala, galpy, pynbody, python-unsio, python-unsiotools, and yt
+This could also install a few python modules we often wind up using: amuse-framework, amuse-galactics, amuse-gadget2, amuse-bhtree, astromartini, gala, galpy, pynbody, python-unsio, python-unsiotools, and yt

 For a number of these we have small test scripts to see if they are functional: